-Transcript of an address to the Newcastle Diocesan Synod given by the Bishop of Newcastle, the Rt Revd Christine Hardman at a meeting of the Synod held on Saturday 11th May 2019 at the Dr Thomlinson Church of England Middle School, Rothbury.
+Transcript of an Address to the Newcastle Diocesan Synod given by Bishop Christine at a meeting of the Synod held on 11th May.

 There are key points in the journey of our lives which have great significance.
 There are moments when an opportunity appears which is significant, exciting, probably frightening, and the choices we make at those moments really matter - they have consequences.